 As there are many forms of cancer, there are numerous forms of doctors available to provide treatment.
 Most cancer patients are treated by a team of specialists who come together to confirm a diagnosis, discuss treatment options and then administer the care decided upon.
 The subspecialties of oncology can include the following.

 - Gynecological oncology — women with cancers of the cervix, uterus or other pelvic organs may be treated by a team of doctors that includes a gynecological oncologist.
 If chemo or radiation therapy is included in the patient’s treatment plan, the oncologist will be in charge of administering radiation, chemo treatments, and monitoring the patient’s progress.

 - Radiation oncology — radiation oncologists assist doctors in diagnosing patients with cancer and may also provide radiation treatments when needed.
 Their primary function is to take x-rays and perform the imaging scans that other specialists order when suspecting cancer as a probable cause of the symptoms observed and reported by the patient.

 - Gastrointestinal oncology — these oncologists specialize in the treatment of cancers affecting the digestive tract, such as pancreatic cancer, liver cancer, colorectal cancer and more.
-Some of these cancers have high mortality rates and may be more difficult to treat due to the location of cancer, its ability to spread and the role that the organs play in digestion, metabolism and the removal of toxins from the body.
+Some of these cancers have high mortality rates.
+They may be more difficult to treat due to the location of cancer, its ability to spread, and the role that the organs play in digestion, metabolism, and the removal of toxins from the body.
 For example, the liver is a resilient organ that encounters and removes many toxic materials from the body, making it resistant to measures like chemotherapy.

 - Cancers of the blood and lymph system — some oncologists may specialize in the treatment of blood and lymph cancers.
 They can help in the diagnosis of these conditions by performing tests on the bone marrow to confirm a diagnosis.
 Then, they may perform bone marrow transplants throughout the treatment process.